 Bioactive Biodegradable Composites for 3D Printing - Prof. KE Tanner

 Three dimensional (3D) printing is a powerful tool for the manufacture of tailor made implants, including biomedical devices and implants, with accelerating worldwide application.
-However, the currently available 3D feedstock materials are plain polymers.
-While they are biocompatible and degradable, so acceptable in biomedical applications, they have low mechanical properties and are not bioactive, so sub-optimal for loading bearing bony applications.
+However, the currently available 3D feedstock materials are plain (that is non-reinforced) polymers, while they are biocompatible and degradable, so acceptable in biomedical applications, have low mechanical properties and are not bioactive, so sub-optimal for loading bearing bony applications.
 The aim of this project is to develop composite feedstock materials using degradable polymers reinforced with either hydroxyapatite and/or tricalcium phosphate.
-These calcium phosphates are related to bone mineral and thus have biological activity, are either degradable or non-degradable in vivo and can adsorb proteins.
+These calcium phosphates are related to bone mineral and thus are biological active, are either degradable or non-degradable in vivo and can adsorb proteins.
 The composite feedstock would allow the 3D printing of load bearing bioactive scaffolds or devices.